ellegross/ECE-Masters-Cohort-Teaching-Resources/Supporting Children's Mental Health and Well-being/README.md

 While reading ***Culturally Responsive Teaching and The Brain*** by Zaretta Hammond in EDUC 625, I learned important themes and ideas for supporting students overall wellbeing.
 I was able to implement what I learned throughout my experience student teaching.

 1. **Community Building**- Providing a space or enviornment where learners can flourish socially and intellectually.
-Students are more willing to take risks (be vulnerable) in settings that mirror their interests/ understandings (be intentional with classroom set up).
+Students are more willing to take risks (growth mindset) in settings that mirror their interests/ understandings (be intentional with classroom set up).
 2. **Relationships**- Gain students trust (peace circle, one-on-one, walk and talks).
 3. **Being Flexible**- What does the student need in that moment? (cozy corner, a snack, a break).